seanfdnn/ergodox-layout/readme.md

 * Removal of Hungarian layer
 * Removal of Unicode Symbol Input
 * Modifications to optimize for vim and i3wm
+* Removal of Adore layer
+* Removal of Lead Key and special unicode characters

 Roadmap and some undecided changes:
-* Removing Lead key functionality
 * Collapsing media and/or arrow keys
 * Re-purposing TMux keys
-* Removal of Unicode Symbol Input
+* Incorporating ADORE layer parts into base layer

 ## Table of Contents